JacobBennett/laravel-HTTP2ServerPush/README.md

 Server Push is a HTTP/2 concept which allows the server to speculatively start sending resources to the client.
 This can potentially speed up initial page load times: the browser doesn't have to parse the HTML page and find out which other resources to load, instead the server can start sending them immediately. [(source)](http://blog.xebia.com/http2-server-push/)

 This package aims to provide the _easiest_ experience for adding Server Push to your responses.
-Simply route your requests through the `AddHttp2ServerPush` middleware and it will automatically create and attach the `Link` headers necessary to implement Server Push for your CSS and JS assets.
+Simply route your requests through the `AddHttp2ServerPush` middleware and it will automatically create and attach the `Link` headers necessary to implement Server Push for your CSS, JS and Image assets.

 ## Installation